Gibberella/Metabolic-Modeling-Lessons/Linux_Installation_Instructions.md

 jupyter lab
 ```

 Open this in JupyterLab and you should see something like the image below.
 In the top-right of the Jupyter lab interface you should see a small circle with a name next to it - click the name and you'll be presented with a list of "kernels" to choose from.
 Select the **"ModelingWorkshop"** option.
 Then, follow the instructions in the notebook to run the single block of code in.
 Scroll down to confirm that the output below the code reads: "All Good!".
-If an error is passed instead, please take a screenshot of the error and send it to **kastejos@msu.edu** - I will get back to you as soon as possible to let you know how to proceed.